-Based on projections provided by the Kansas Sentencing Commission.
-If KDOC increased the maximum program credit cap from 90 days to 120 days, the Department would save a minimum of 142 beds and a maximum of 316 beds annually from FY17 to FY21.
-If this recommendation is successful in achieving the projected savings during a 2 year period beginning made to increase the program credit cap to 150 days.
+Based on projections provided by the Kansas Sentencing Commission:

+If KDOC increased the maximum program credit cap from 90 days to 120 days, the department would save a minimum of 142 beds and a maximum of 316 beds annually from FY17 to FY21.
+If this recommendation is successful in achieving the projected savings during a two-year period beginning from implementation, a consideration should be made to increase the program credit cap to 150 days.

-2017 142 2018 316 2019 289 2020 277 2021 260 Fiscal Year Estimated Beds Saved
+Fiscal Year Estimated Beds Saved

-2019 289 2020 277 2017 142
+2017 142

-2020 277 2018 316
+2018 316

 2019 289

-2021 260 2020 277
+2020 277

 2021 260

-- In order to achieve these goals, it is assumed that KDOC will earn credits appropriately among the most eligible current inmates. - Savings estimates were calculated based on yearend, average bed counts provided by the Kansas Sentencing Commission. - The tablet program is self-funded through fees and costs avoided. - The tablet program is intended for low to medium-risk inmates and is not intended to replace programming requiring person-to-person behavioral counseling and interaction.
+- In order to achieve these goals, it is assumed that KDOC will earn credits appropriately among the most eligible current inmates. - Savings estimates were calculated based on yearend; average bed counts provided by the Kansas Sentencing Commission. - The tablet program is self-funded through fees and costs avoided. - The tablet program is intended for low-risk to medium-risk inmates and is not intended to replace programming requiring person-to-person behavioral counseling and interaction.

-- Legislation is required in 2016 to support the cap increase from 90 days to 120 days - KDOC will have to quantify the necessary appropriations to target needed program expansion areas by FY17 - KDOC will have to develop a pilot program to make the tablet education program accessible and assign credits to tablet program offerings by FY17
+- Legislation is required in 2016 to support the cap increase from 90 days to 120 days. - KDOC will have to quantify the necessary appropriations to target needed program expansion areas by FY17. - KDOC will have to develop a pilot program to make the tablet education program accessible and assign credits to tablet program offerings by FY17.